gravitational/gravity/README.md

 Gravity is an open source toolkit for creating "images" of Kubernetes clusters and the applications running inside the clusters.
-The resulting images are called *application bundles* and they are just `.tar` files.
+The resulting images are called *cluster images* and they are just `.tar` files.

-An application bundle can be used to re-create full replicas of the original cluster in any environment where compliance and consistency matters, i.e. in locked-down AWS/GCE/Azure environments or even in air-gapped server rooms.
-A bundle can run without human supervision, as a "kubernetes appliance".
+A cluster image can be used to re-create full replicas of the original cluster in any environment where compliance and consistency matters, i.e. in locked-down AWS/GCE/Azure environments or even in air-gapped server rooms.
+An image can run without human supervision, as a "kubernetes appliance".

 Gravity has been running in production in major financial institutions, government data centers and enterprises.
 Gravitational open sourced it in the